 Deportation Lawyer in Chicago

 At Sverdloff Law Group, we understand what is at stake for those who face deportation.
 When we represent clients in removal proceedings before the Chicago Immigration Court, our deportation attorneys are committed to the client and the case.
 Immigration law is all that we do, and we help clients find avenues to remain in the country when they feel all hope is lost.

-Whether you face deportation due to a crime, entering the country without permission, or remaining in the country after your visa expires — the experienced Chicago deportation lawyers at Sverdloff Law can help.
+Whether you face deportation due to a crime, entering the country without permission, or remaining in the country after your visa expires — the experienced Chicago deportation lawyer at Sverdloff Law can help.

 If you or a member of your family has been scheduled for a deportation or removal hearing in Chicago, you need to hire a deportation attorney who understands the most effective strategies to successfully fight removal.
 We understand that many immigrants to the United States don’t have an option to return to their home country.
 We make sure that every piece of evidence and legal strategy is part of your removal defense.

 Unlike many immigration law firms, our immigration attorneys have the experience and skills to handle the toughest deportation and removal appeals cases.
 We have successfully handled many different types of cases, including those involving serious criminal convictions on one’s record, asylum, and contested marriage cases which require fraud waivers before the immigration judge.

 If there is a way for you to avoid deportation, we will find it and do our best to fight to keep you in United States.
 When you consult with our Chicago deportation lawyers, we will analyze your immigration history and frankly discuss with you your chances of avoiding deportation.
 If you are detained, the attorney will explain the likelihood of getting you released on bond, which may affect your decision on how to proceed with your case.